 In July 2002, these families came together for their first reunion since coming home!

 “Stick Together.”
 “No hurts.”
 “Have fun” (Theraplay ®).
 These are three very simple phrases that guide our Kids’ Connection Group at Holt-Sunny Ridge.
 In July and August of 2016, eight adopted children, ages 7-11, gathered once a week for five weeks to connect, learn and have fun.
 The group is founded on six main components: Rules, Check-in, Band-Aids, Activity, Feeding and Closing.
 These concepts are adapted from both Theraplay ® and Trust-Based Relational Intervention ®.
 The concepts help children learn skills that meaningful relationships are built upon: the ability to give care, the ability to seek and receive care, the ability to practice autonomy and the ability to negotiate needs.

-This summer, Holt-Sunny Ridge will be hosting our first Journey of Hope summer camp for domestic and international adoptees and their families.
+This summer, Holt-Sunny Ridge will host the second annual Journey of Hope summer camp for adoptees and their families!

-This three-day camp is designed around the Trust-Based Relational Intervention (TBRI)® parenting curriculum for adoptees and their families.
+This three-day camp is designed around the Trust-Based Relational Intervention (TBRI)® parenting curriculum for domestic and international adoptees and their families.
 Even years after their adoption, some children may struggle with behavior regulation, attachment and social skills.
 This camp will equip families with tools and strategies they can use to help their child learn self-regulation skills and deepen family attachment.
 Parents will also receive specialized TBRI training.
-Other activities include fun sensory games, art and equine therapy.
+Other activities include fun sensory games, art and equine therapy!

 Where: Hope Reins Equine Camp in Hampshire, IL

-Only ten spots are available for this pilot camp and applications are due by March 31, 2017.
+Only ten spots are available and applications are due by April 6, 2018.
 So apply now!

 For more information, contact Pam Shepard at firstname.lastname@example.org.